 New technologies like 3D analysis provide key value in assessing research results.
-Some of the research, measured the severity of orbital wrinkles and forehead lines.
+For example, some research measured the severity of orbital wrinkles and forehead lines.

-Results show that the severity of wrinkles was greater in all assessed locations with age, but there were differences between men and women.
+Results show that the severity of wrinkles was more significant in all assessed locations with age, but there were differences between men and women.

 Men: the wrinkles appeared earlier and were more intense.

 Women: the earliest wrinkles appeared around the eyes.

 Nonetheless, in both sexes, forehead lines did not show up before age 40.

 - Keep the skin moisturized